Skip to main content

 At Avenida Imperial de las Incas, where the bus route meets train tracks, take the road left past the unmissable large white Macchu Picchu sign/letters.

-Follow this road pass the bus station and over what seems like a metal bridge until you come towards another bridge.
-This bridge is patrolled and you cannot pass it until after 5am.
+Follow this road past the bus station and over what seems like a metal bridge until you come towards another bridge.
+This bridge is patrolled and you cannot pass it until after 5 am.
 Here you will need to show your passports and tickets.

 The official ascent begins from here.
 The next hour or so will be spent on the thousands of stone steps that lead to the Machu Picchu gate.

-While it’s tiring, and feels never-ending, it’s not a difficult hike at all.
-At times, the “stoney staircase” will intersect with the road so be careful of the careless busses and be sure to follow the green arrows to the next set of steps.
+While it’s tiring and feels never-ending, it’s not a difficult hike at all.
+At times, the “Stoney staircase” will intersect with the road so be careful of the careless buses and be sure to follow the green arrows to the next set of steps.

 Having a lil Inca nap on the Inca steps